Pranjalmishra30/Learn-DS/README.md

 # Learn-DSA
 Data structures and Algorithms are a fundamental part of programming.
 Its an essential part of any developer's toolbox.
 It allows us to write better and efficient code.
-This repository contains commmon data structures and algorithms implemented in C.
+This repository contains commmon data structures and algorithms implemented in C and C++.

 ## Index